KevinWMatthews/blog_jekyll/_drafts/function-pointers-in-c-typedef-syntax.md

 FUNCTION_POINTER function_pointer = some_actual_function;
 ```

-There is no need to use a `&` operator in the assignment; C handles the
+There is no need to use a `&` operator in the assignment.
-automatically

 This is straightforward when compared to the standard syntax:
 ```c